 Business litigation lawyer in Alexandria, VA

-A business is seen as a separate entity to their owners.
-Therefore, whenever a business is suing or being sued, they require an authorized representative to appear on their behalf.
+A business is seen as a separate entity from its owners.
+Therefore, whenever a business is suing or being sued, they require an authorized representative to appear on its behalf.
 Most states do not allow business owners to represent a business in court.
 You will need a business litigation lawyer Alexandria, VA, or else the case will be dismissed or your business will suffer a default judgment.

-The most typically case businesses end up litigating are:
+The most typical cases businesses end up litigating are:

 - Breach of Contract Cases

 - Recovery of unpaid invoices

 - Disputes with vendors/delivery of goods and services

 - Vicarious liability cases

 What’s the average timeline for a business litigation case? (new content)

 The average timeline for a business litigation case can vary in each situation and circumstance.
 After all, cases such as a disagreement between business partners or shareholders can often be resolved through settlements or mediation and won’t need to go to court while more serious cases may require court.
 As a whole, though there are typically five main phases of a business litigation case: